niiknow/lambda-template/README.md

 # Future Enhancement / TODO
 - [ ] Optimize template and data loading in a single load.
 - [ ] Demonstrate CMS front-end with openresty.
+- [ ] Create a docker build for this instead of serverless so we can better control cache.

 # NOTE / WARNINGS
 * Async is use for all templating including the default nunjucks template, please see all nunjucks recommendation for async templating, especially: https://mozilla.github.io/nunjucks/templating.html#asynceach